Subscribe to stay updated

 Price is obviously a factor that needs to be considered.
 You may be surprised to know that packaging made from 80% recycled material can be had for as little as €0.26 per piece.

-Once you’ve settled on an eco-friendly packaging option, it’s important to calculate if you can absorb the cost of packaging or whether you need to increase prices accordingly.
+Once you’ve settled on a packaging option, it’s important to calculate if you can absorb the cost of packaging or whether you need to increase prices accordingly.

 5 - Order small volumes

-Part of testing how your brand (and customers) take up sustainable packaging, is to do so in small volumes.
+Part of testing how your brand (and customer) takes to your new packaging, is to do so in small volumes.
 Order as little as 30 pieces and judge the reaction of your team and customers.
 When everything is assured, scale up your order size!

 6 - FIFO